lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     celsius = (5.0/9.0) * (fahr-32.0);
     ```

-    A decimal point in `5.0` and `9.0` indicates that it is floating point, so the division would not be truncated to 0, as was the case for integer division.
+    A decimal point in `5.0` and `9.0` indicates that it is a floating-point, so the division would not be truncated to 0, as was the case for integer division.

     - If an arithmetic expression has two integer operands, an integer operation is performed.
-However, if the expression has one floating point operand and one integer operand, the integer will be converted to a floating point, and a floating point operation is performed.
+However, if the expression has one floating-point operand and one integer operand, the integer will be converted to a floating-point, and a floating-point operation is performed.

-- ### Formatted Output: Floating Point
+- ### Formatted Output: floating-point

-    - To print floating point values instead of integer values, we can use `%f` specification.
+    - To print floating-point values instead of integer values, we can use the `%f` specification.

     ```c
     printf("%3.0f %6.1f\n", fahr, celsius);
     ```

-    - `%3.0f` indicates that a floating point value is to be printed, being at least three characters wide, and with no fraction / decimal digits. `%6.1f` describes another floating poinnt number is to be printed, being at least 6 characters wide, and with 1 digit after decimal point.
+    - `%3.0f` indicates that a floating-point value is to be printed, being at least three characters wide and with no fraction / decimal digits. `%6.1f` describes another floating-point number that is to be printed, being at least 6 characters wide and with 1 digit after decimal point.

 - ### Formatted Output: Width, Precision and More

-    - `%6f` says that the floating-point number printed must be at least 6 characters wide. `.2f` says that the floating-point number printed must contain two characters after decimal point, but the width is not constrained. `%f` just says to print the floating-point number with no constrain on width or precision.
+    - `%6f` says that the floating-point number printed must be at least 6 characters wide. `.2f` says that the floating-point number printed must contain two characters after the decimal point, but the width is not constrained. `%f` just says to print the floating-point number with no constraint on width or precision.

     - We can create different format specifications by changing the width and precision parameters.